daddy-cool/highlogger/README.md

 logger.notice('this is a error message');
 ```

-This will only work if you previously instanced HighLogger at least once.
+This will work only if you previously instanced HighLogger at least once.
-In rare cases you might not be able to rely on node.js's built-in module caching, then you either need to inject/pass your instance of HighLogger to any place you're using it or use a service locator.
+In rare cases, you might not be able to rely on node.js's built-in module caching, then you either need to inject/pass your instance of HighLogger to any place you're going to use it or use a service locator.

 ## Usage
 _todo_